justinpbarnett/unity-mcp/CursorHelp.md

 Recommended practice

 - Prefer the WinGet Links shim paths above.
-If present, select one via “Choose UV Install Location”.
+If present, select one via “Choose `uv` Install Location”.
 - If the unity window keeps rewriting to a different `uv.exe`, pick the Links shim again; MCP For Unity saves a pinned override and will stop auto-rewrites.
 - If neither Links path exists, a reasonable fallback is `~/.local/bin/uv.exe` (uv tools bin) or a Scoop shim, but Links is preferred for stability.